Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsubsection{Visualization with Grad-CAM method}

 Fig.~\ref{fig:6} presents the heat feature maps generated by Grad-CAM method for our EPCA-Net and other four representative deep neural networks, aiming to enhance the explanation in the decision-making process.
-We see that EPCA-Net pays more attention to lesion regions through comparisons to other comparable attention-based CNNs (e.g., SENet50 and SPANet50), demonstrating the effectiveness of our method in exploiting global and local lesion information of PM.
+We see that EPCA-Net pays more attention to global and local pathology regions through comparisons to other comparable deep neural networks, e.g., SENet50 and SPANet50, keeping consistent with our expectation.